Freetrade vs Trading 212 – Which Broker is Most Popular?

 As is the case with a lot of commission-free apps in the UK, both Freetrade and Trading 212 seem to offer a skin and bonds service.
 For example, neither platform offer anything notable in the way of technical research, financial news, or market insights.
 In fact, as per the screenshot below, Trading 212’s financial news department is currently “unavailable”.

 There is also a lack of automated trading tools – which is something particularly useful for inexperienced investors or those with a busy schedule.
-Main competitor eToro, for example, offers a Copy Trading feature that allows you to mirror the trades of a seasoned investor.

 Perhaps the stand-out feature found at both Freetrade and Trading 212 is that of its fractional share offering.
 This allows you to buy a fraction of one share.
 The minimum is £2 at Freetrade and £1 at Trading 212.
-Although this won’t necessarily be useful when buying UK stocks – which are priced in pennies, this is a great tool when investing in US shares.
+Although this won’t necessarily be useful when buying UK stocks – which are priced in pennies, this is a suitable tool when investing in US shares.

 For example, the likes of Tesla and Amazon will cost you over $800 and $3,000 per stock.
 But with the fractional share service, you only need to invest a couple of pounds at most.

 Additionally, our Freetrade vs Trading 212 found that both providers offer a community forum.
 This allows you to speak with other traders of the app in a safe and secure ecosystem.
-This is also a good way to obtain assistance – such as help placing orders or making a withdrawal.
+This is also a way to obtain assistance – such as help placing orders or making a withdrawal.

 Freetrade vs Trading 212 Demo Account